Raspberry Pi Usage Instructions

 disable_touch

-no parameters required: disable the touch function of the TFT, default is enabled -
+no parameter required: Disables the touch functionality of the TFT, default is enabled. -

 Example: